PastPapers/PastPapers/README.md

 as most past papers are submitted as .pdf files we will be using pdf.js to read them, theese past papers will be got by a http request and updated yearly(?) the urls for theese files will be put in a fiel somewhere so they can be easly edited.

-REMINDER: nth child selectors jquery for slider
+REMINDER:
+add button sometimes overlaps slider button, check for intersect with link tags if so use arrow only mode.